10 Test Review Games and Strategies for Chemistry Teachers

 6. The second 50 and the fourth 50

-Then I printed these all out, wrote the kids’ names on them, making sure kids with the same version weren’t friends, told my students there were 24 versions and sent them on their way.
+Then I wrote the kids’ names on them, making sure kids with the same version weren’t friends.
+I told my students there were 24 versions and sent them on their way.
 Maybe that’s mean – but this is how I will get them to actually do their test on their own.
 It’s a great way for them to review old material too!

 Trashketball for Test Review